geyerbri/kora-nav-test/docs/projects/customizing_project_list_view.md

 ---
 # Customizing the Project List View

-From the *Projects* page, you may view all of the projects that you have access to in a list. this list of projects can be organized alphabetically or in a customized view.
+From the *Projects* page, you may view all of the projects that you have access to in a list.
+This list of projects can be organized alphabetically or in a customized view.
 You may also view [archived projects](../projects/archiving_a_project.md).

 ## Customizing your Project View